General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: The Metric Tensor, Gauges and Coordinates

-The most general expression for the linearized perturbation of the metric tensor outside of the astronomical system under consideration was given by Thorne \cite{thorne} (see also \cite{bld1}) in terms of its symmetric and trace-free (STF) mass and spin multipole moments.
-This perturbation is described by the following expression
+The most general expression for the linearised perturbation of the metric tensor outside of the astronomical system emitting gravitational radiation was derived by Blanchet and Damour \cite{bld1} by solving Einstein's equations.
+The perturbation is given in terms of the symmetric and trace-free (STF) mass and spin multipole moments (similar formulas were derived by Thorne \citep{thorne}) and is described by the following expression